Interpreting Deep Neural Networks with the Package innsight: Methodology of feature attribution

 \subsection{Deep learning important features (DeepLift)}

 One method that, to some extent, echoes the idea of LRP is the so-called \textit{deep learning important features (DeepLift)} method introduced by \cite{shrikumar_2017}.
-It behaves similarly to LRP in a layer-by-layer backpropagation fashion from a selected output node back to the input variables considering the simple rule.
-However, it incorporates a reference value $\bm{\tilde{x}}$ to compare the relevances with each other.
+It behaves similarly to LRP in a layer-by-layer backpropagation fashion from a selected output node back to the input variables, considering the simple rule.
+However, it incorporates a reference value $\bm{\tilde{x}}$ to compare the relevances with each other, analogously to the IntegratedGradient method discussed in Section~\ref{sec:gradient_based}.
 Hence, the relevances of DeepLift represent the relative effect of the outputs of the instance to be explained $f(\bm{x})_c$ and the output of the reference value $f(\bm{\tilde{x}})_c$.
-By taking the difference, the bias term is eliminated in the relevance messages, preventing the relevance absorption and leading to an exact variable-wise decomposition of the difference-from-reference output $\Delta \hat{y}_c = f(\bm{x})_c - f(\bm{\tilde{x}})_x$, i.e.,
+By taking the difference, the bias term is eliminated in the relevance messages, preventing the relevance absorption and leading to an exact variable-wise decomposition of the difference-from-reference output $\Delta \hat{y}_c = f(\bm{x})_c - f(\bm{\tilde{x}})_c$, i.e.,

-In contrast to the LRP method, DeepLift defines a multiplier layer by layer, starting from the output layer and propagating to the input layer instead of directly determining the relevances in each intermediate stage.
-Based on these multipliers, the contribution of an arbitrary variable to the difference-from-reference output can be obtained by multiplying it by the corresponding difference-from-reference input.
-For an arbitrary layer with the layer's input $\bm{x}$, reference input $\bm{\tilde{x}}$ and multiplier $m_{\Delta \bm{x} \Delta \hat{y}_c}$, this means:
+Similar to the relevance messages for LRP, DeepLift defines so-called \textit{multipliers} for each layer or part of a layer.
+Based on these multipliers, the contribution of an arbitrary input (or intermediate) variable to the difference-from-reference output can be obtained by multiplying it by the corresponding difference-from-reference value.
+For an arbitrary layer with the layer's input $\bm{x}$, reference input $\bm{\tilde{x}}$, and multiplier $m_{\Delta \bm{x} \Delta \hat{y}_c}$, this means:

 The multipliers fulfill a chain rule allowing the computation of the multiplier for the preceding layer given the already calculated one $m_{\Delta \bm{t}, \Delta \hat{y}_c}$, i.e.,